pytorch/pytorch/docs/source/notes/cuda.rst

 :class:`torch.cuda.graph` is a simple, versatile context manager that captures whatever CUDA work you run in its context. :class:`~torch.cuda.graph` requires that you manually manage the graph's input and output memory.
-MAKE THIS CLEARER WITH COMMENTS Warming up the captured workload by running a few eager iterations before capture is also recommended.
-Warmup should occur on a side stream.
+MAKE THIS CLEARER WITH COMMENTS Warming up the workload to be captured by running a few eager iterations before capture is also required.
+Warmup must occur on a side stream.
 Example::

     g = torch.cuda.CUDAGraph()

     # Placeholder input used for capture
-    static_input = torch.zeros((1000,), device="cuda")
+    static_input = torch.zeros((10,), device="cuda")

-    # Warmup before capture (not essential for this simple workload,
+    # Warmup before capture
-    # but generally good practice)
     s = torch.cuda.Stream()
     s.wait_stream(torch.cuda.current_stream())
     with torch.cuda.stream(s):